 Please contact firstname.lastname@example.org if you have questions or concerns about the IT Help Desk Service at the locations above.

 The Operations and Maintenance team for south campus is Johnson Controls, Inc. (JCI).
 JCI holds the 35 year maintenance contract for the 2020 buildings.
-If you need something to be fixed or have a building concern, submit a work order to fmhelp.ucmerced.edu, click "guest login", choose South Campus, and then the building.
-Please do not attempt any DIY in this building.
+If you need something to be fixed or have a building concern, submit a work order to fmhelp.ucmerced.edu, click "guest login", choose South Campus and then the building.
+Please do not attempt any do-it-yourself projects in this building.